Create a Website Account - Manage notification subscriptions, save form progress and more.

 A trash service application can be obtained at Gallatin Public Works (641 Long Hollow Pike), Gallatin Public Utilities (239 Hancock Street), or on the City website under Garbage Collection - New Service.
 The application can be emailed to Rosemary Gammons or dropped off at either of the locations above.
 After the application has been received, you will need to provide the Environmental Services division with the serial number of the container you intend to use before service can begin.
 This number is stamped on the front of most cans.
 Contact (615) 452-2147 to report your serial number of if you have any further questions or concerns.

 Yes.
-Any person licensed as a contractor by the State Contractor's Board must obtain a business license if conducting business in the City, or if they are based in the City.
+Any licensed contractor by the State Contractor’s Board must obtain a business license if conducting business in the City that will gross annual revenue over $50,000.

 Every business must meet the Planning/Zoning and Codes requirements to ensure that the business activity and site are compatible.
 Before signing any lease or rental agreement, check with the City to make sure your business activity is appropriate for the zoning and that it will not heavily impact the neighborhood or require special parking considerations.